-- 5.4.14.
+- 5.4.13.
 In all these intervals (Law 16.2.1) each side may be joined on the court by no more than two accredited Coaches.
-They must leave the court when the Umpire calls "20 seconds". - 5.4.15.
-To resume a game after an interval, repeat the score followed by "Play". - 5.4.16.
+They must leave the court when the Umpire calls "20 seconds". - 5.4.14.
+To resume a game after an interval, repeat the score followed by "Play".
+(Unless there has been a fault for misconduct during the interval). - 5.4.15.
 If both sides do not wish to take an interval as allowed under Law 16.2, play in that game or match shall continue without an interval, except where intervals are made mandatory by the Referee.